mobily-enterprises/scaffoldizer/README.md

 $ cd example-app
 $ npm init
 $ # ... answer basic questions
-$ add scaffoldizer-example .
+$ scaffoldizer add js-kit .
 ````

-Thiis command will enrich the current project (`.`) with the `scaffoldizer-example` scaffold, which will enrich it.
+This command will enrich the current project (`.`) with the `js-kit` scaffold, which will enrich it.

 ## Get your hands dirty